dtonhofer/prolog_notes/swipl_datatypes/README.md

 Note the representation for sequences of characters:

-- SWI-Prolog _string_, a dedicated datatype (for example: `"Hello"`).
+- SWI-Prolog _string_, a dedicated data type (for example: `"Hello"`).
 Note that you can actually configure how the SWI-Prolog reader interpretes what is in between `"` double quotes.
 See the flag `double_quotes` (which can be any of `codes`, `chars`, `atom`, `string`) in the manual page for [current_prolog_flag_2](https://www.swi-prolog.org/pldoc/doc_for?object=current_prolog_flag/2).
 For a lot of information about the SWI-Prolog _string_, see [The string type and its double quoted syntax](https://www.swi-prolog.org/pldoc/man?section=strings).
-- The _atom_, the classical Prolog datatype for sequences of characters: `'XYZ'` or `hello`.
+- The _atom_, the classical Prolog data type for sequences of characters: `'XYZ'` or `hello`.
 (Not to be confused with the _atom_ or of [_atomic formula_](https://en.wikipedia.org/wiki/Atomic_formula) of First-Order Logic, which is a predicate applied to some terms: _p(x,y,f(z))_.
 - A _list of characters_, where Prolog "characters" are understood to be atoms of length 1: `[h, e, l, l, o]`.
 See [`atom_chars/2`](https://www.swi-prolog.org/pldoc/doc_for?object=atom_chars/2), which relates an atom or a string to a list of characters.